 Flatbed Rates – Source Dat.com

-According to the most recent DAT.com trendlines report, national van rate averages are at $1.81 per mile, three cents lower than the July average.
-The Midwest is the leader with van rates averaging $2.00 per mile, and the lowest average rates are in the Northeast at $1.61 per mile.
-Load-to-truck ratios remain highest in the south-central states and lowest in the northwest.
+DAT.com has just released their latest trend lines report, and it shows national van rate averages are at $1.82 per mile, up one cent from the October average.
+According to DAT, the Midwest has the highest average van rates at an average of $2.03 per mile, and the lowest average rates are in the Northeast at $1.61 per mile.
+Load-to-truck ratios appear weak, with the best ratios in the Northern plains.
+Ratios in the rest of the country are averaging 1.1 – 2.5 loads per truck.

 November 2019 Freight Rates